4 Types of Weighing Scales In Hospitals

 Solent Scales have long supplied vital weighing equipment to healthcare providers; machinery that makes a real difference to patients’ lives.

 Due to the sensitive nature of work conducted by medical organisations, including the NHS, achieving high levels of weighing accuracy is essential.
-Such readings can lead to successful operations, diagnoses and other critical services.
+Such readings can lead to successful operations, diagnosis and other critical services.

 There are a large number of medical applications which require the use of high grade weighing equipment.
 These range from obtaining vital statistics for patients to measuring the weight of organs in preparation for upcoming transplant surgery.